willkimen/simple-authuser-api/README.md

-# 🧪 Django Authentication – A Case Study
+# 🧪 Django Authentication – A Case Study  (Legacy)

 > [!NOTE]
 > **Project Status: Legacy / Planned Overhaul**
 > This monolithic API has been **deprecated** and split into two independent microservices to improve scalability and separation of concerns:
 >
-> * 🔐 **Authentication Logic:** Moved to the [Auth Service](https://github.com).
+> * 🔐 **Authentication Logic:** Moved to the [Auth Service](https://github.com/willkimen/auth-service).
-> * ✉️ **Transactional Emails:** Extracted and rewritten in Go inside the [Email Service](https://github.com).
+> * ✉️ **Transactional Emails:** Extracted and rewritten in Go inside the [Email Service](https://github.com/willkimen/email-service).
 >
-> **Future Plans:** In the future, I intend to refactor this specific repository to significantly improve its architectural design, making it much cleaner, highly decoupled, and easier to maintain as a demonstration of best practices.
+> **Future Plans:** In the future, I intend to refactor this specific repository to significantly improve its architectural design, making it much cleaner, highly decoupled, and easier to maintain.

 A comprehensive case study to deeply understand how authentication works in Django Rest Framework (DRF).